Noarap/Ex5/README.md

 ## Background:

-In this project, we are creating a TODO list app.
+In this project, we are creating a to do list app.
 The user can insert TodoItems, mark them as DONE or IN-PROGRESS, and delete them.

 The exact SPECS can be found at file `MainActivity.java`.